On a cold day, it doesn't take long for a cup of coffee to become tepid; if our refrigerator breaks, our frozen items tend to warm up.

 Select the only option that displays correct graphs for The dashed line is in all plots.

-In short, we were able to glean the basic shape of solution curves just from the differential equation by thinking of as the rate of change of at and using to measure the curvature of the graph there.
+We got the basic shape of solution curves from the differential equation by thinking of as the rate of change of at and using to measure the bend of the graph there.